HeZHANG0/Personal_website/_posts/2019-12-13-tweet-sentiment-parks.md

 toc_sticky: true
 ---

 Parks and open spaces (referred to as parks below) in cities are believed to have benefits on well-being of city residents.
 This exploratory project uses real-time streaming twitter data to correlate quantified sentiment inside/outside parks in San Francisco.
 It tries to answer the question: are people more positive when they are in parks compared to when they are not?
 Specifically, are people expressing more positively through Twitter when they are visiting parks?
-The result of this preliminary study answers “Yes” to this question.
+The result of this preliminary study provides some evidence to a possible "yes" to the question.

 As a trailer of this analysis, below the GIF shows in-park tweet sentiment by time of day on a weekend in San Francisco: